 Why right now?

-Elizabeth House responded to the Covid-19 crisis immediately through its Food Hub, telephone support and online community activities, but as our regular programme of activities is still affected and restrictions still limiting access to the centre, we are losing 60% of our income.
+Elizabeth House responded to the Covid-19 crisis immediately through its Food Hub, telephone support and online community activities, but as our regular programme of activities is still affected, we are losing up to 50% of our income.
 In addition, Covid-related crisis funding has now completely stopped and many charities are competing for fewer and smaller funding opportunities, making it even more challenging to raise income through grants.

 More than ever we need the support of the local community to make sure we can fully re-open our doors when the time is right and work hard to secure more funding to re-launch our services and start new ones.